Under the Dome

 MacFarlane is also an experienced live performer, having played to sold-out audiences at London’s Royal Albert Hall and New York’s Carnegie Hall.
 His debut 2011 album, MUSIC IS BETTER THAN WORDS, released by Universal Republic, debuted at No. 1 on the iTunes Jazz charts.
 It received two Grammy® Award nominations, including Best Traditional Pop Vocal Album.
 Fully orchestrated and featuring MacFarlane singing some of the hidden musical gems of the ‘40s and ‘50s, the album includes duets with artists Norah Jones and Sara Bareilles.

 Watch full-length episodes of American Dad for 7 days after the original broadcast without sign-in.
-Sign in to catch up on more available episodes.

 Follow the adventures of lovable oaf Peter Griffin (Seth